click to return to the crg homepage

 finding the right geographical unit

-Before you are able to find data for your community, you need to have available a precise geographical definition of your service area.
-This means you will need a set of boundaries (north, south, east, west) for the area which you need data.
+To find data for your community, define the precise geographical definition of your service area.
+Find a set of boundaries (north, south, east, west) for the area which you need data.

 Which of the following best describes your area?